1883 (TV series)

-1883 is an American Western drama television miniseries created by Taylor Sheridan that premiered on December 19, 2021, on Paramount+.
-The series stars Tim McGraw, Faith Hill, Sam Elliott, Isabel May, LaMonica Garrett, Marc Rissmann, Audie Rick, Eric Nelsen, and James Landry Hébert.
-The series is chronologically the first of several prequel series to Sheridan's Yellowstone and follows the story of how the Duttons came to own the land that would become the Yellowstone Ranch.
-It is also the second instalment in the franchise.
-The series consists of ten episodes and concluded on February 27, 2022.
+1883 is an American Western drama miniseries created by Taylor Sheridan that premiered on December 19, 2021, on Paramount+.
+The series is chronologically the first of several prequels to Yellowstone (2018–24) and is the second television series in the Yellowstone franchise.
+It stars Sam Elliott, Tim McGraw, Faith Hill, Isabel May, LaMonica Garrett, Marc Rissmann, Audie Rick, Eric Nelsen, James Landry Hébert, and Noah Le Gros in main roles.
+Narrated by May, the series details how the Dutton family came to own the land that became the Yellowstone Ranch.
+Consisting of ten episodes, the series concluded on February 27, 2022.

+1883 was followed by 1923, which premiered on December 18, 2022, with May reprising her role as narrator.

 Premise

-The series follows the post-Civil war generation of the Dutton family as they leave Tennessee, journey to Fort Worth, Texas, and join a wagon train undertaking the arduous journey west to Oregon, before settling in Montana to establish what would eventually become the Yellowstone Ranch.
+The series follows the post–Civil War generation of the Dutton family as they leave Tennessee, journey to Fort Worth, Texas, and join a wagon train undertaking the arduous journey west to Oregon (the Duttons are never on the actual Oregon Trail itself), before settling in Montana to establish what would eventually become the Yellowstone Ranch.